alemorm/embedded_udp_3phase/README.md

 ## Embedded Development

 The development of the embedded source code happens on the host machine and the compilation happens on the Raspberry Pi.
-The host machine running Windows Subsystem for Linux and VSCode uses a [VSCode compound task](vstasks) with [`rsync`] for synchronization and [`ssh`] commands for compilation using [`gcc`] (v4.9.2) on the Respberry Pi.
+The host machine running Windows Subsystem for Linux and VSCode uses a [VSCode compound task][vstasks] with [`rsync`] for synchronization and [`ssh`] commands for compilation using [`gcc`] (v4.9.2) on the Raspberry Pi.

 [`ssh`]: https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys
 [`rsync`]: https://www.digitalocean.com/community/tutorials/how-to-use-rsync-to-sync-local-and-remote-directories-on-a-vps